patrikx3/redis-ui/README.md

 ## Features

-* When in the desktop app (Electron), your port must be not blocked on 7844 and 7845 (one is the redis server, the other is to communicate from the redis server to the electron app)
+* When in the desktop app (Electron), your port must be not blocked on 7844
 * To show the menu in the desktop version, click ALT
 * There is a new feature in the settings/tree setting, which limits the received keys, the minimum is 100, the maximum is 100k, so there is no more crash, because of that
 * To make more responsive the GUI, start with search in a key set, instead of loading every keys...